Pejo-306/cloud-url-shortener/docs/architecture.md

 Responsibilities:
 - Accept public redirect requests
 - Resolve shortcodes to long URLs
-- Enforce link hit access limits
+- Enforce link hit access limits (see [ADR-009](/docs/decisions/ADR-009-link-hit-quota-enforcement.md))
 - Issue HTTP redirects

 This component lies on the **critical latency path** and is optimized for read